google/osv.dev/docs/post-v1-query.md

 ---
 # POST /v1/query

 Lists vulnerabilities for given package and version.
 May also be queried by commit hash.

+To query multiple packages at once, see further information [here](post-v1-querybatch.md).

 {: .no_toc }